-Ryan Gosling is one of the finest actors of his generation, and many of the hit movies from his extensive filmography are streaming now.
+Ryan Gosling is one of the finest actors of his generation, and these are the best Ryan Gosling movies streaming now.

-Yes, The Notebook is among them, and is available on Netflix.
-However, Gosling has proven to be much more beyond that star-making role, so we’ve skipped that, and some of the other better-known movies to deliver a unique list for fans to stream.
+Yes, The Notebook is an amazing movie and is available on Netflix and HBO Max.
+However, Gosling has proven to be much more than that star-making role, so we’ve skipped that, and some of the other better-known movies to deliver a unique list for fans to stream.

 Plenty of options to stream this dark romantic drama, which is definitely worth catching for the acting alone.